tomgxz/Kraken/REPORT.md

   name="{{item[3]}}" value="{{item[5]}}">
   ```

-  To finish the design of the login and signup pages, I added a jinja variable that defines the colour of the logo in the sidebar, and added another variable that defines whether or not the hamburger and subsequent option modal is visible or not.
+  To finish the design of the login and signup pages, I added a jinja variable that defines the logo's colour in the sidebar and adds another variable that defines whether or not the hamburger and subsequent option modal is visible or not.
 This is because, although it will be required for other sites (such as the homepage), the navigation bar is not necessary here as all of the links in the navigation bar will redirect to `/login` as the user is not signed in.

 <!-- Logo color and navbar toggle -->